gasparnagy/CucumberExpressions.SpecFlow/README.md

 To be able to recognize Cucumber expression in your Visual Studio, the Visual Studio integration also has to be updated.
 Currently the [Devreoom for SpecFlow](https://github.com/specsolutions/deveroom-visualstudio) (free, open-source) Visual Studio extension supports this new patterns.

+The [VSCode Cucumber Extension](https://marketplace.visualstudio.com/items?itemName=CucumberOpen.cucumber-official) also has support for Cucumber Expressions.